-The mass of individuals with less than aggregate disposable income per capita increases over all horizons according to the median response.
+The mass of individuals with less than aggregate disposable income per capita increases significantly over all horizons.
+This means that a larger proportion of the population falls below the average disposable income level, indicating a widening income gap and potentially increasing inequality.
 Most of the probability mass is added between 0 and 0.5.
-The mass of individuals with disposable income between 0.6 and 2.8 drops, whereas the mass of individuals with disposable income over three is not affected by the tax shock.
-Except for the first horizon, the 80-percent bands are wide, including both positive and negative values.
-After 12 quarters the negative density differential for disposable income between 0.6 and 2.8 reverts back to zero, while the positive differential for after-tax income between 0 and 0.6 is more persistent.
+The mass of individuals with more than aggregate disposable income per capita and 2.5 drops significantly after one year, whereas the mass of individuals with disposable income over 2.5 is not affected by the tax shock.
+After eight quarters the negative density differential for disposable income between 0.6 and 2.8 reverts back to zero, while the positive differential for after-tax income between 0 and 0.6 is more persistent.